Excursion to the city of Sagunto – Valencia

-The Roman Theater is located on the side of the mountain that the historic castle crowns.
+Is located on the side of the mountain that the historic castle crowns.
 It constitutes one of the most important jewels of the roman culture in Spain.
 It was built in the first century, making use of the concavity of the mountain.
-It was declared a National Monument in 1896.
+Declared National Monument in 1896.

 It was mainly in the middle of the XX century when the process of consolidation and rehabilitation began.

-The doorway of the Jewish quarter “Portalet de la Sang” (from the XV century), is situated in the Calle del Castillo, and is on the way to the Roman Theatre and the Castle.
+Its doorway “Portalet de la Sang” (from the XV century), is situated in the Calle del Castillo, and is on the way to the Roman Theatre and the Castle.
 It is one of the few in Spain which has still its original layout and once inside the visitor has the impression that time has stood still.
 We can also visit the Jewish Cemetery.

 This is where most of the liturgical acts of Holy Week in Sagunto are focused and from where they depart.
 Inside there are numerous and artistic processional images of the aforementioned brotherhood.